 - LIS 634: History of Children's Literature (3 credits)

-- LIS 692: Special Problems (on an approved archival topic such as genealogy)
+- LIS 692: Special Problems (on an approved archival topic such as genealogy research)

-Certificate Assessment: After successfully completing the required coursework, students are required to write a 2500-word paper on an approved topic related to archives or special collections.
+Certificate Assessment: After successfully completing the required coursework, students are required to write a 2,500 to 4,500-word paper on an approved topic related to archives or special collections.
 Instructions for the paper are available here (PDF).